 Until early 2018, she served as President and Executive Director of the Queens Museum where she oversaw an inviting and vital commons for art, ideas, and engagement.
 That same year, she co-curated Mel Chin: All Over the Place (with Manon Slome and No Longer Empty), the first major presentation in New York City of artist Mel Chin in more than 20 years, which occupied the entire Queens Museum and multiple public sites in the city.

 Ramsey Nasser is a computer scientist, game designer, and educator based in Brooklyn.
 He researches programming languages by building tools that make computation more expressive and projects that question the basic assumptions we make about code itself.
 His games playfully push people out of their comfort zones, and are often built using experimental tools of his design.
 Ramsey is a former Eyebeam fellow and a professor at schools around New York.

 John Dimatos is the Senior Director of Design and Technology Communities at Kickstarter.
 He is also a co-founder and senior advisor to Water Canary, a social venture developing a fast, networked, water‐testing device that radically reduces the amount of time, expense, and skill required to test water for pathogens.
 He is also adjunct faculty at the Interactive Telecommunications Program of NYU, a “laboratory for the recently possible” and home to one of the most amazing communities of makers and thinkers in NYC.

-Matt is a writer, technologist and communications leader working in Brooklyn, with roots in the technology, art and electronic music communities in the Pacific Northwest.
-He spent 15 years in various engineering and communications roles at Microsoft, most recently on the company’s strategic prototyping team.
+Matt is a writer, technologist and communications leader, with roots in the technology, art and electronic music communities in the Pacific Northwest.
+He currently works in communications at Microsoft Research.